To main content

 When a government resigns, it is the Speaker that gives his or her consent to the resignation of the prime minister and the other ministers.

 It is then the Speaker's task to prepare a proposal for a new prime minister.
-The Speaker holds talk with representatives of all the parties in the Riksdag in order to find out which candidate for prime minister has the greatest support among the parties in the Riksdag and will therefore be able to become Sweden's next prime minister and form a government with sufficient support from the Riksdag.
+The Speaker then holds talks with the parties represented in the Riksdag to find out which candidate has the greatest support among the parties and could therefore become Sweden's next prime minister and form a government that has sufficient confidence in the Riksdag.

-According to the rules of the Instrument of Government, the incumbent government then remains in place as a caretaker government.
-A caretaker government manages routine matters, but according to practice it does not take any new political initiatives.
+The rules of the Instrument of Government state that the present Government should remain in place as a caretaker government.
+A caretaker government manages current issues but does not according to practice take political initiatives.

 The Speaker may assign the task of exploring the possibilities of forming a government

-Once the Speaker has spoken to all the party representatives, he or she can give the task of exploring the possibilities of forming a government to one of them.
+Once the Speaker has spoken to all the party leaders, he or she can give the task of exploring the possibilities of forming a government to one of them.
 How the procedure for the task is organised and how much time it is to take is decided by the incumbent Speaker.
-The task may, for example, involve the representative of a party investigating which Riksdag parties support him or her in forming a government.
+The task may, for example, involve a candidate for prime minister having a certain time at his or her disposal to investigate which Riksdag parties support him or her in forming a government.

 The Speaker proposes a candidate for prime minister

 When the Speaker has a proposal for a new prime minister and has consulted the Deputy Speakers, the proposal is presented in the Chamber of the Riksdag and is tabled for the first time.
-When the Speaker presents the proposal, he or she also states which parties are to be included in the government.
-The purpose is to find the candidate with the greatest likelihood of forming a government with sufficient support in the Riksdag.
+When the Speaker submits his or her proposal for a new prime minister, he or she states which parties should be included in the Government.
+The purpose is to find the candidate for prime minister with the greatest chance of forming a government with sufficient support in the Riksdag.

 The tasks of the Speaker